Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Computer science actually began with its 'theory of everything'.
 - When you are famous it is hard to work on small problems.
 This is what did Shannon in.
 After information theory, what do you do for an encore?
 The great scientists often make this error.
 They fail to continue to plant the little acorns from which the mighty oak trees grow.
 They try to get the big thing right off.
 And that isn't the way things go.
 So that is another reason why you find that when you get early recognition it seems to sterilize you. - **Richard Hamming**
 - What we know is a drop, what we don't know is an ocean. - **Issac Newton**
+- You know how powerful science can be.
+A thousand years to climb from ghosts and magic to technology; a day and a half from technology back up to ghosts and magic. - **Peter Watts, Firefall**
+- But in all cases communication is about projecting information.
+Man is the only animal that uses an intermediary form for communication, something static that forms a kind of intellectual echo, whether that's a book or text on a computer screen, art hanging in a gallery or a play shown on the television, the principle is the same.
+The act of capturing communication, storing it and reusing it is a hallmark of intelligence, and I think they'll appreciate that. - **Peter Cawdron, Anomaly**
+- Could we do this?
+Portia echoes the past question from Zaine and, to herself, admits that they could not.
+And yet we have come to them, not they to us.
+Always better to be the explorer than the explored. - **Adrian Tchaikovsky, Children of Ruin**
+- Senkovi’s personal theory was that the pressure of being in the middle of the food chain was an essential prerequisite for complex intelligence.
+Like humans (and like Portiid spiders, had he only known), octopuses had developed in a world where they were both hunter and hunted.
+Top predators, in Senkovi’s assessment, were an intellectual dead end. - **Adrian Tchaikovsky, Children of Ruin**
+- She understands, in a real and immediate way, how she stands on the backs of giants, and that her own back, too, will be strong enough to bear the weight of many generations to come. - **Adrian Tchaikovsky, Children of Time**
+- And part of the reason you are able to contribute so significantly to this project is that you are not burdened by unnecessary knowledge.
+Some of it might help you, I agree, but some of it would also narrow your options, steer your thoughts in one particular direction, prevent you from seeing all there is to see.
+Since I cannot know which information would hinder your thought processes, I find it best to provide you only with what you really need to know. - **Sylvain Neuvel, Sleeping Giants**

 ### Neuroscience